Configuration

 • "github-advisories": GitHub Advisory Database via the repository’s Dependabot alerts (CI-only, requires a token with Dependabot alerts: Read-only).

-Sources are unioned and deduplicated by (package, advisory_id).
+Sources are unioned and deduplicated per package by advisory identity: entries sharing an advisory_id or a cross-referenced CVE/GHSA/PYSEC alias are merged.
 Repositories that distrust GHSA — or have no Dependabot alerts enabled — can opt out with sources = ["uv-audit"].

 Example: